Maximaphily

 Maximaphily is a branch of philately involving the study and creation of maximum cards.
 It is one of eleven classifications of philately recognised by the Fédération Internationale de Philatélie (FIP) and therefore has its own FIP Commission.

 The FIP Maximaphily Commission holds a biennial conference on the subject, most recently in Seoul in 2014.

 Maximum card

 In philately a maximum card (also known as a maxi-card, or maxicard) is a postcard with a postage stamp placed on the picture side of the card where the stamp and card match or are in maximum concordance (similarity).
 The cancellation or postmark is usually related to the image on the front of the card and the stamp.

-Not every country issues maximum cards (e.g. USA did very few) and some who do (e.g..
-Germany) have only a limited number of releases every year whereas others issue maximum cards for every stamp (e.g. Australia).
+Not every country issues maximum cards (e.g. US did very few) and some who do (e.g. Germany) have only a limited number of releases every year whereas others issue maximum cards for every stamp (e.g. Australia).